MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/navigation.md

 1. Type the name of the panel you want to open, then use the `Down Arrow` on the keyboard to navigate to the correct option.
 1. Select `Enter` to run a command.

-Complete the following actions to open the **Elements** tool.
+Complete the following actions to open the **Elements** tool (or panel):

 1. Open the **Command Menu**.
 1. Type `E` then `L`.
 The **Panel > Show Elements** option is selected.
 1. Select `Enter` to run the command that opens the panel.

-Open a panel this way directs focus to the contents of the panel.
+Opening a panel this way puts focus on the contents of the panel.
 In the case of the **Elements** tool, focus moves into the **DOM Tree**.

 ## Elements panel

 ### Inspect an element on the page

-1. Navigate to the element you want to inspect using the cursor in the screen reader.
+1. Navigate to the element you want to inspect, using the cursor in the screen reader.
-1. Simulate a right-click using a mouse on the element to open the context menu.
+1. Simulate a right-click on the element, to open the context menu.
 1. Choose the **Inspect** option.
 This [opens the Elements panel and focuses the element in the DOM Tree][DevtoolsDomIndexViewDomNodes].

 The **DOM Tree** is laid out as an [ARIA tree][W3CWaiAriaTree].
 For an example, navigate to [Navigate the **DOM Tree** with a keyboard][DevtoolsDomIndexNavigateDomTreeKeyboard].